 Lack of clarity about what we want to achieve

-Many of these are based on our beliefs (limiting beliefs), whether that’s around believing we’re not ‘worthy’, or that ‘our ideas are silly’ or that ‘a professional is more important’.
-The good news is, once we’ve identified these limiting beliefs, we can choose to simply change them.
+Many of these are based on our beliefs or 'limiting beliefs'.
+Whether that’s around believing we’re not ‘worthy’, or that ‘our ideas are silly’ or that ‘a professional is more important’.
+The good news is that once we’ve identified these limiting beliefs, we can choose to simply change them.

 "Sometimes all it takes to change a life is to decide which beliefs do not serve you and to literally change your mind about those beliefs" - Joy Page

 We can each learn to be more assertive by overcoming the barriers outlined above.
 The exercises below can help us with gaining confidence in speaking out.

 1. Centre and ground

 Standing with our feet firmly on the floor, imagine we are rooted into the ground.
 At the same time, take a deep breath and imagine we have a string pulling our head upwards and making us feel taller.